Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - cost saving options:
             - Using hybrid benifit using existing licenses
             - serverless - Auto-pause when not in use, scaling based on demand
+            - You can scale up to 100TB storage
+    - **Deploying an SQL server on Azure VM**
+        - Search SQL server in main resources
+            - Under publisher, choose `Microsoft`
+            - You can select SQL server 2019 on Windows server 2019 ( the latest version)